Saturday, October 19, 2019

 "Whoosh."
 He exhaled a sigh of frustration.

 Clyde continued to sip his pop.
-After each gulp he’d palm the bottle, swishing the lime flavor around in his mouth.
-That sweet tasting Green River soda tasted even sweeter now that he was free.
+After each gulp, he'd palm the bottle, swishing the lime flavor in his mouth.
+That sweet-tasting Green River soda tasted even sweeter now that he was free.
 He wishes there was a little whiskey to add better flavor to a sweet pop he only had sparingly since those childhood days.
 He leaned to his right and charged his hand forcefully into his left rear pocket.
-In that pocket there was a folded bundle of paper.
-Once in his hands, he opens it and over the front letterhead spelled out in large 13-point font “Chicago Municipal Tuberculosis Sanitarium.”
-Embarrassed he quickly folded it and looked around.
-When he realized the people around him could careless that he was even sitting there, he opened it again and proceeded to read the information in the 3-page letter.
+In that pocket, there was a folded bundle of paper.
+Once in his hands, he opens it over the front letterhead spelled out in sizeable 13-point font: "Chicago Municipal Tuberculosis Sanitarium."
+Embarrassed, he quickly folded it and looked around.
+When he realized the people around him couldn't care less that he was even sitting there, he opened it again.
+He proceeded to read the information in the 3-page letter.

 "You are hereby granted release after a thorough evaluation by Doctor Brennan and staff..." the letter started.

-The CMTS (Chicago Municipal Tuberculosis Sanitarium) was built on a large 160-acre property that was owned by Cook County but the facility itself was run by the City of Chicago.
-The sanitarium was opened in 1915 for patients with the “white plague” or tuberculosis.
-People ignored the plight of the incarcerated much like anyone who has ever passed a county animal shelter.
-We all know what happens in there, but we choose to ignore the euthanasia.
-But what happens behind those tightly secured buildings, which was occupied by large orderlies, ornery nurses, and doctors who ruled with iron fists is much worse than putting an animal humanly down.
+The CMTS (Chicago Municipal Tuberculosis Sanitarium) was built on a sizeable 160-acre property owned by Cook County.
+Still, the facility itself was run by the City of Chicago.
+The sanitarium was opened in 1915 for patients with the "white plague" or tuberculosis.
+People ignored the plight of the incarcerated, much like anyone who has ever passed a county animal shelter.
+We all know what happens in there, but we choose to ignore euthanasia.
+But what happens behind those tightly secured buildings, occupied by large orderlies, ornery nurses, and doctors who rule with iron fists, is much worse than putting an animal humanly down.
 Men and women with severe mental problems were heavily drugged and tortured while in captivity.
 Doctors held them there on their orders for months, years, and some for decades.
-The county never looked into why patients were held on to for so long.
+The county never looked into why patients were held onto for so long.
 And the city never volunteered any information.
-The extra financial perk the county receives for dealing with mentally ill and emotionally disturbed people who don’t have cognitive function to participate in what they felt were “normal lives” was too great to pass up.
+The extra financial perk the county receives for dealing with mentally ill and emotionally disturbed people who don't have cognitive function to participate in what they felt were "normal lives" was too great to pass up.

-When Clyde was finally released, he had been in CMTS’s “care” for 26 years, 19 days, 7 hours and 31 minutes.
-And for all that time spent in their mental facility, the city only offered him a bus ticket, $150 dollar check, and some donated clothing by Holy Trinity Church from his hometown.
+When Clyde was finally released, he had been in CMT's "care" for 26 years, 19 days, 7 hours, and 31 minutes.
+And for all that time spent in their mental facility, the city only offered him a bus ticket, a 150 dollar check, and some donated clothing by Holy Trinity Church from his hometown.

-Clyde looked up from his paperwork when he heard the sounds of children giggling.
-He was wrought with fear and leapt to his feet.
-In doing so he dropped his soda pop bottle causing it to fizz and self-propel into a spin once it hit the ground.
+Clyde looked up from his paperwork and heard the sounds of children giggling.
+He was wrought with fear and leaped to his feet.
+He dropped his soda pop bottle, causing it to fizz and self-propel into a spin once it hit the ground.
 His body trembled.
-He looked around feverishly assuming death beckoned.
+He looked around feverishly, assuming death beckoned.

 Tears streamed down his face because of the emotional toll placed on him from all his torturous years in the asylum.
 The water dripped off his cheeks and onto his discharge paperwork.
 His emotional state was so intense he hid his face with the paperwork out of embarrassment.

-“Let it go.
-Let it go, damn it!”
+"Let it go.
+Let it go, damn it!"
 He said while pressing the paperwork harder against his face, desperately trying to muffle his emotions.
-When he realized he was standing in the soda water he let out a yelp!
-“It’s soda!
-It’s soda,” he pleaded while moving away from the puddle.
-“These are only tears on this paper,” pressing the discharge paperwork harder against his face.
+When he realized he was standing in the soda water, he yelped!
+"It's soda!
+It's soda," he pleaded while moving away from the puddle.
+"These are only tears on this paper," pressing the discharge paperwork harder against his face.

-After a couple of deep breaths he uncovered his face.
-He looked towards the sky and slowly glanced down, while simultaneously moving the hand that was holding the paperwork along the front of his body.
-His palm followed along the buttons of the shirt, down to his groin area.
-He slowly wiped his pants checking to see if he had taken a leak on himself.
+After a couple of deep breaths, he uncovered his face.
+He looked towards the sky and slowly glanced down while simultaneously moving the hand holding the paperwork along the front of his body.
+His palm followed along the buttons of the shirt down to his groin area.
+He slowly wiped his pants, checking to see if he had taken a leak on himself.
 He was dry.
-A woman pushing her child in a stroller witnessed Clyde’s brief fondle and looked at him appalled.
-“57 years-old,” he told her “you never know when and where you’ll go.”
-“You’re disgusting.”
-She said and quickly moved passed him.
+A woman pushing her child in a stroller witnessed Clyde's brief fondle and looked at him appalled.
+"57 years old," he told her, "you never know when and where you'll go."
+"You're disgusting."
+She said and quickly moved past him.

-Clyde nodded at her then reached down and picked up the bottle.
-He sat back down, took a quick glance around and placed it beside him.
-He found reassurance once he realized the laughter was coming from overzealous children who were excited about their bus trip.
-Clyde cleaned his face with his bandana, gathered his composure and continued to read his discharge paperwork that detailed his treatment.
-“This was no treatment, only experimentation.”
+Clyde nodded at her, then reached down and picked up the bottle.
+He sat back down, glanced around, and placed it beside him.
+He found reassurance once he realized the laughter came from overzealous children excited about their bus trip.
+Clyde cleaned his face with his bandana, gathered his composure, and continued to read his discharge paperwork, which detailed his treatment.
+"This was no treatment, only experimentation."

-Mrs. Elizabeth Cherry was a strong independent woman herself and a prominent figure in the Chicago High Society Club.
-A place where high profile women could associate which was a huge deal in the beginning of the 19th century.
+Mrs. Elizabeth Cherry was a strong, independent woman and a prominent Chicago High Society Club figure.
+A place where high-profile women could associate, which was a massive deal at the beginning of the 19th century.
 Domestication did not suit her.
-Clyde was not a burden that his father declared he would be since the day he was born.
+Clyde was not the burden that his father declared he would be since the day he was born.
 She realized having a child opened up other social agendas.
-She worked tirelessly at them and never failed to demonstrate her power of being a independent married woman with a baby.
+She worked tirelessly at them and never failed to demonstrate her power of being an independent married woman with a baby.
 James rarely challenged her.
 There seemed to be a little jealousy on behalf of James towards Clyde and the affection his mother held for him.
-He rarely showed love for his boy the way he coveted money.
-And when a new venture presented itself the shrewd business man got what he wanted.
+He seldom showed love for his boy the way he coveted money.
+And when a new venture presented itself, the shrewd businessman got what he wanted.

-“I’ve settled in, James.
-The Chicago Women’s club just accepted me.
-I really want to serve on a committee and make a difference here.”
+"I've settled in, James.
+The Chicago Women's Club just accepted me.
+I want to serve on a committee and make a difference here."

 "Fish is going to get my permits approved so I can build that mine to get coals to his trains.
 It's our chance to make lots more money."

-“I really don’t want to do this to, Clyde, James.”
+"I don't want to do this to Clyde, James."

 Signs

-Being released from the sanatorium was whirlwind of a day that began at 6 AM.
-Frankly, he thought they would murder him before letting him free after what the staff inflected on him but what must have been done out of some kind of compassion for his son, the estate would still fund the sanatarium contingent on keeping him alive.
+Released from the sanatorium was a whirlwind of a day that began at 6 AM.
+Frankly, he thought they would murder him before letting him free after what the staff inflicted on him, but what must have been done out of some kind of compassion for his son, the estate would still fund the sanatarium contingent on keeping him alive.
 He sat at the bus bench nearly all day since there was no place for him to go.
 He felt reborn because everything he saw was new to him.
 One thing in particular caught his eye.
-A metal, self-serve newspapers stand.
-He walked over and read the newspaper headline scrolled over the top of The Chicago American header.
+A metal, self-serve newspaper stand.
+He read the newspaper headline and scrolled over the top of The Chicago American header.
 There was a name that caught his eye, George Eddy, Jr..

-Clyde dug out 7 cents and dropped it into the box, removed a newspaper, and read the first few lines of the article.
+Clyde dug out 7 cents and dropped it into the box, removed a newspaper, and read the article's first few lines.

 "My series on my little mining town of Cherry, Ill. fond memories I had as a child resonate more with my own children…" the article began.

 Clyde finished the article, folded the newspaper in half, and sandwiched his discharge paperwork between the folded halves.
 Nothing good could come out of Clyde going back to the town of Cherry.
-A town where in 1909 a mine fire killed 259 men and children as young as 10.
+A city where, in 1909, a mine fire killed 259 men and children as young as 10.
 He was used more for experimentation rather than treatment.
-Clyde's mind was muddled with memories of heavy smoke, flames and dying men and children.
-Some days in the mental asylum they had to sedate him over his constant claims that he could still taste the soot and the claim that the feel of the heat singed his hair.
+Clyde's mind was muddled with memories of heavy smoke, flames, and dying men and children.
+Some days in the mental asylum, they had to sedate him over his constant claims that he could still taste the soot and the claim that the feel of the heat singed his hair.

 Voices in My Head

-He buried his face into his pillow in order to muffle his crying which could alert the staff.
+He buried his face into his pillow to muffle his crying, which could alert the staff.

-To enhance the rage that was bubbling to the surface of Clydes persona, the voice would fade but the children’s laughter would be singled out.
-Like a choir in perfect unison the giggles taunted Clyde relentlessly.
-He clinched his pillow to his face even harder hoping to muffle with his humming.
+The voice would fade to enhance the rage that was bubbling to the surface of Clyde's persona, but the children's laughter would be singled out.
+Like a choir in perfect unison, the giggles taunted Clyde relentlessly.
+He clenched his pillow to his face even harder, hoping to muffle with his humming.

 The children's laughter was in cadence.

 Clyde knew his screams would be heard.
-Alerting the on duty orderly who would burst in his room and hurt him badly.
+Alerting the on-duty orderly who would burst into his room and hurt him badly.

 The children knew Clyde was about to break.
-They used their tone like dagger's strategically plunging into his emotions until he would break down.
+They used their tone like a dagger, strategically plunging into his emotions until he would break down.

 Clyde dropped his pillow and placed an index finger in each ear to hear himself as he started to sing.